arminsf/checklist/README.md

 # checklist

-A task managing app built with React.
+A locally persistent todo list built in react.
+The state management is broken.